Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Grant Holicky 39:06

-No, I’m talking about guys that don’t get on 30.
-Yeah, they don’t get dirty, they don’t get hurt.
-So this is really informative and really helpful,
+No, I’m talking about guys that don’t get all dirty.
+Yeah, they don’t get dirty.

 Trevor Connor 39:14

 I think you hit the nail on the head in terms of why a cyclist might run.
-And so when a cyclist is thinking about incorporating running into their program, a couple of things stand out. biomechanically, when one rides a bike, you’re in hip flexion.
+And so when a cyclist is thinking about incorporating running into their program, a couple of things stand out.
+Biomechanically, when one rides a bike, you’re in hip flexion.
 And when we’re running, you’re creating power through hip extension.
 And that is not typically a movement pattern that if you’re only cycling that you are used to except when you’re walking.
-And so the first thing is, a cyclist wants to understand that I may have this big aerobic engine, and when I go to run, I am learning a new skill. running as a sport, it seems quite simple.
-You just need running shoes, but there are things to think about.
+And so the first thing is, a cyclist wants to understand that I may have this big aerobic engine, and when I go to run, I am learning a new skill.
+Running as a sport, it seems quite simple, you just need running shoes, but there are things to think about.
 So I’ll start with that hip flexion position where you’re creating power on the bike.
-And why it’s important to understand cognitively, what’s happening when you’re running is run speed as a function of stride length and turnover, or cadence.
+And why it’s important to understand cognitively what’s happening when you’re running is run speed is a function of stride length and turnover, or cadence.
 And in order to increase stride length to go faster, a lot of cyclists will kick their leg out in front of them, because they’re used to being in hip flexion.
 And they don’t have that great range of motion to actually extend their leg behind them and drive their leg back using their glute and firing in that position.
-So it may be that if you’re a cyclist and starting to run, I would encourage you to start with, if you can aim for, you know, 90 strides, single foot strides permitted.
-That’s great.
-And I can walk you through how you actually count that.
-But watches like Garmins will tell you approximately what your turnover is.
-But taking short, choppy steps in the beginning.
-And running pretty light is going to be important for two reasons what I just said about hip extension and developing the range of motion that you’re going to need.
-And the second is developing the resilience and durability in the tendons and the ligaments of your body as you’re starting to run.
-Whereas we don’t have the same strain on your body when you’re cycling.
+So it may be that if you’re a cyclist and starting to run, I would encourage you to start with, if you can aim for, you know, 90 strides, single foot strides per minute – that’s great.
+And I can walk you through how you actually count that but watches like Garmins will tell you approximately what your turnover is, but taking short, choppy steps in the beginning and running pretty light is going to be important for two reasons: what I just said about hip extension and developing the range of motion that you’re going to need and the second is developing the resilience and durability in the tendons and the ligaments of your body as you’re starting to run whereas we don’t have the same strain on your body when you’re cycling.

 Trevor Connor 41:12

-So yeah, actually, that’s really interesting.
-What ask you more about that.
-So I can tell you as a cyclist, who, in the offseason always puts on the running shoes, I always end up getting a lot of pain and my Achilles and I can tell you, I am a I guess what you’d call a foot dragger, I don’t really lift my feet off the ground and just kind of shuffle run.
-What should I or any cyclist like me?
-How should we improve that?
+So yeah, actually, that’s really interesting, I want to ask you more about that.
+So I can tell you as a cyclist who, in the offseason, always puts on the running shoes, I always end up getting a lot of pain in my Achilles and I can tell you, I am a – I guess what you’d call a foot dragger – I don’t really lift my feet off the ground, I just kind of shuffle run.
+What should I or any cyclist like me, how should we improve that?
 What should we be focusing on as we run?

 Lauren Vallee 41:41